 )

 As expected, the base scenario presented very low values; it created 0 jobs since there were no commercial garden and a median of 18.1 volunteers involved in one community garden.
 The number of jobs and volunteers also increased from scenario 1 to scenario 2 as well as the uncertainty related to the numbers ( Figure 4).
+The number of jobs and volunteers can be compared to the population in the neighbourhood.
+In that case, using median values, the jobs of scenario 2 represents 30% of the population while the volunteers the 40%.
+We must note, that the scenario 2 is converting all the available streets and rooftops to urban gardens, and so the number may feel a bit overestimated.

 Figure 4.
 Comparison of jobs created and volunteers involved in each scenario.